PPUC/zedmdos/README.md

 ## issues
 There is a know issue when you plug a zedmd and no pixelcade : the zedmd doesn't work.
+There is a know issue when you plug a pixelcade and no zedmd : the pixelcade doesn't work.

-Workaround : in dmdserver.ini, put disable the pixelcade.
+Workaround : in dmdserver.ini, disable the pixelcade/zedmd.